riachx/cyark-scripts/SimplifyScript/SimplifyScript/README.txt

 5. Ensure you inputted a triangle count over 30 million.
 If you want to simplify to a different amount, simply change the variable "FinalSimplify".

 6. You must have PowerShell installed.
 All modern Windows computers have this.

+7. Ensure the component "Master" does not have any models named "Model 1", "Model 2", "Model 3", etc.